Microsoft Licensing

 Matching Plans to Industry and Organization Size

-Different industries and business types have distinct requirements.
-Below, we outline typical scenarios and which Microsoft 365 plan (or mix of plans) often aligns best.
+Below, we outline typical scenarios and the Microsoft 365 plan (or combination of plans) that often aligns best.

-These are general guidelines โ€“ every organization is unique, but industry norms can provide a starting point.
+These are general guidelines – every organization is unique, but industry norms can provide a starting point.

-• Highly Regulated Industries (Finance, Healthcare, Legal, Government): Organizations in banking, insurance, hospitals, pharma, large law firms, and the public sector handle sensitive data and strict regulations.
-Microsoft 365 E5 is often favored here for its top-tier security and compliance.
-For example, a bank dealing with frequent cyber threats and compliance audits may deploy E5 to get Defenderโ€™s advanced threat protection across all endpoints and Purviewโ€™s auditing and DLP to meet regulatory requirements.
-Healthcare providers require HIPAA compliance โ€“ Microsoft 365 can be configured for HIPAA on any plan by signing a BAA, but E5โ€™s advanced auditing and Customer Key encryption could add extra assurance.
-If full E5 for all users is too costly, a split licensing approach is common: core users (like traders in a financial firm or doctors in a hospital) get E5, while back-office staff get E3.
+• Highly Regulated Industries (Finance, Healthcare, Legal, Government): Organizations in banking, insurance, hospitals, pharmaceuticals, large law firms, and the public sector handle sensitive data and adhere to strict regulations.
+Microsoft 365 E5 is often preferred for its top-tier security and compliance features.
+For example, a bank dealing with frequent cyber threats and compliance audits may deploy E5 to provide Defender’s advanced threat protection across all endpoints and utilize Purview’s auditing and DLP capabilities to meet regulatory requirements.
+Healthcare providers require HIPAA compliance – Microsoft 365 can be configured for HIPAA on any plan by signing a BAA, but E5’s advanced auditing and Customer Key encryption could add extra assurance.
+If full E5 for all users is too costly, a split licensing approach is common: core users (such as traders in a financial firm or doctors in a hospital) receive E5, while back-office staff receive E3.
 Industry example: A regional bank might license E5 for its cybersecurity team and compliance officers to leverage insider risk management and advanced eDiscovery, while giving E3 to branch office staff who mostly need Office and email.
-The key for regulated industries is not to skimp on needed security/compliance โ€“ the cost of a breach or violation far exceeds license costs.
-Also consider anyย Government Community Cloud (GCC)ย or industry cloud requirements โ€“ e.g., U.S. government contractors might need GCC High, which has E3/E5 equivalents but in a sovereign environment.
+The key for regulated industries is not to skimp on necessary security/compliance – the cost of a breach or violation far exceeds the cost of a license.
+Also consider any Government Community Cloud (GCC) or industry cloud requirements – e.g., U.S. government contractors might need GCC High, which has E3/E5 equivalents but in a sovereign environment.

 • Enterprise IT and Tech Firms: Tech companies or IT-driven enterprises often value flexibility and cutting-edge tools, but may also have engineers using specialized non-Microsoft tools.
 They might lean towards E3 as a base for most users, because developers and knowledge workers benefit from full Office apps and collaboration.
-Still, they might use alternative solutions like code repositories or analytics.
-Security is still important, but some tech companies layer their security stack, making E5โ€™s additions less essential.
-However, many tech firms are early adopters of things like Copilot โ€“ so they ensure at least the plans that support it (E3/E5) and then add Copilot for relevant teams (like product management or sales content creators).
-Also, tech companies might use Power Platform heavily for internal apps โ€“ E3 suffices here as those can be bought as needed.
+Still, they might use alternative solutions, such as code repositories or analytics.
+Security is still important, but some tech companies layer their security stack, making E5’s additions less essential.
+However, many tech firms are early adopters of things like Copilot – so they ensure at least the plans that support it (E3/E5) and then add Copilot for relevant teams (like product management or sales content creators).
+Additionally, tech companies may utilize Power Platform extensively for internal applications – E3 is sufficient here, as those can be purchased as needed.
 Example: A 500-person software company uses E3 for all staff to get Office and Intune for device management.
-It adds E5 Security for the IT team, plus a handful of E5 licenses for data scientists needing Power BI Pro and advanced analytics.
+It provides E5 Security for the IT team, along with a handful of E5 licenses for data scientists who require Power BI Pro and advanced analytics.
 They keep overall costs moderate while equipping specialist roles with high-end tools.

 • Manufacturing & Logistics: This sector has a mix of corporate offices and a large frontline workforce (factory workers, warehouse staff, drivers).
-Microsoft 365 F3 is very popular for the frontline component โ€“ workers can clock in via Teams, access training materials on SharePoint, and communicate with supervisors, all through low-cost licenses on shared tablets or their mobile devices.
+Microsoft 365 F3 is very popular for the frontline component – workers can clock in via Teams, access training materials on SharePoint, and communicate with supervisors, all through low-cost licenses on shared tablets or their mobile devices.
 For the office staff (engineers, managers, etc.), E3 is generally sufficient.
 Suppose IP protection is crucial (e.g., protecting trade secrets in manufacturing designs).
-In that case, E3โ€™s information protection may be enough, but some companies add Azure Information Protection P2 (part of E5) to classify and track sensitive files.
-Manufacturing firms often use third-party or on-premise systems for operations, which might not integrate with Microsoft 365 โ€“ ensure the plan doesnโ€™t force you to pay for features you wonโ€™t utilize (for example, if using Zoom or Cisco for meetings in factories, you might not utilize Teams telephony).
+In that case, E3’s information protection may be enough, but some companies add Azure Information Protection P2 (part of E5) to classify and track sensitive files.
+Manufacturing firms often use third-party or on-premise systems for operations, which might not integrate with Microsoft 365 – ensure the plan doesn’t force you to pay for features you won’t utilize (for example, if using Zoom or Cisco for meetings in factories, you might not utilize Teams telephony).
 Example: A car manufacturer licenses 5,000 F3 licenses for factory and retail showroom staff (enabling basic email/Teams on shared devices) and 500 E3 licenses for engineers, designers, and HQ staff.
 They also purchase a few dozen E5 licenses for the security operations team to monitor threats with Defender.
-This blend addresses each groupโ€™s needs cost-effectively.
+This blend addresses each group’s needs cost-effectively.

 • Retail and Hospitality: Like manufacturing, these industries have many frontline employees (store clerks, hotel staff, restaurant employees) who benefit from F1 or F3 plans.
 Microsoft 365 F1 can suffice if workers must check schedules and receive announcements.
 For instance, F3 is used if you want store managers to use Office web apps for reporting.
 Corporate employees in these companies (marketing, corporate management) typically use E3.
-Itโ€™s less common for these industries to use E5 universally, unless the company is very large and concerned about centralized security for all locations.
+It’s less common for these industries to use E5 universally, unless the company is very large and concerned about centralized security for all locations.
 Instead, they might invest in specialized retail technology and keep Microsoft licensing lean.
 Example: A retail chain with 10,000 employees gives F1 to most hourly store employees (so they can access the corporate intranet and Teams for shift communications) and F3 to store managers (who edit Excel inventory sheets online).
 Headquarters staff (HR, finance) get E3.
-The company ensures compliance by training store managers on data handling rather than buying E5, since they donโ€™t handle high-risk data outside of HQ.
+The company ensures compliance by training store managers on data handling, rather than purchasing E5, since they don’t handle high-risk data outside of the headquarters.
 Here, cost savings are prioritized while still providing essential communication tools.

-• Education and Nonprofit: (While not the main focus of this playbook, itโ€™s worth mentioning.)
+• Education and Nonprofit: (While not the main focus of this playbook, it’s worth mentioning.)
 Educational institutions own A1/A3/A5 licensing, and nonprofits receive significant discounts (and some free E1 equivalents).
 CIOs in those sectors should refer to specialized plans.
-Still, if choosing enterprise SKUs, they often mirror government/regulated needs or cost-saving needs, depending on whether itโ€™s a research university (which might need E5 for data protection) or a small nonprofit (which might use mostly Business Premium to maximize donated licenses).
+Still, when choosing enterprise SKUs, they often mirror government/regulated needs, or cost-saving needs, depending on whether it’s a research university (which might require E5 for data protection) or a small nonprofit (which might use mostly Business Premium to maximize donated licenses).

 Organization Size Considerations: